meltwater/tau/README.md

 8. Update the branch protection options for `master` to require all status checks to pass.

+9. Search for all `TODO` comments to add your first module.

 ### Updating from this skeleton

 If you want to pull in future updates from this skeleton,